pratikk0501/todo-app-with-email-reminders/README.md

 │   └── routes/
 │   │   ├── authRoutes.js        # Routes for user registration and login
 │   │   └── todoRoutes.js        # Routes for authenticated CRUD operations on todos
-│   ├── mailer.js                #
+│   ├── mailer.js                # Email reminder service and provider config file
 │   ├── prismaClient.js          # Prisma client database setup and table creation
-│   └── server.js                # Main server entry point that sets up routing and middleware │
+│   └── server.js                # Main server entry point that sets up routing, middleware and runs the cron-job.
+│
 ├── Dockerfile                   # Docker container setup instructions ├── docker-compose.yaml          # Docker setup config file
 ├── package.json                 # Project dependencies and scripts
 ├── package-lock.json            # Lockfile for exact dependency versions
-├── .gitignore                   # Files to be ignored when committing project publicly └── .env                         # File containing variables to add in the .env file in the root of your project
+├── .gitignore                   # Files to be ignored when committing project publicly └── .env                         # File containing passwords, secret keys and other private information not to be shared publicly
 ```

 ## 🔧 Environment Variables

-Create a `.env` file in the project root using the template below:
+Create a `.env` file in the project root using the template below:(Also shown in the .env.example file)

 | Variable | Description |
 |-----------|-------------|